OrdinaRoelant/MLStudioWorkshop/Training a model/workshop.md

 For each of the error statistics, smaller is better.
 A smaller value indicates that the predictions are closer to the actual values.
 For the coefficient of determination, the closer its value is to one (1.0), the better the predictions.

-It is now for part II: [Deploying our model](https://github.com/OrdinaRoelant/MLStudioWorkshop/blob/master/Deploying%20a%20model/workshop.md)
+It is now time for part II: [Deploying our model](https://github.com/OrdinaRoelant/MLStudioWorkshop/blob/master/Deploying%20a%20model/workshop.md)